madara-alliance/madara/README.md

 You can use any JSON-RPC client to interact with the Deoxys node, such as `curl`, `httpie`, or a custom client in your preferred programming language.
 For more detailed information and examples on each method, please refer to the [Starknet JSON-RPC specs](https://github.com/starkware-libs/starknet-specs).

-**Note**: Write methods are forwarded to the Sequencer for execution.
+> ⚠️ **Warning:** Write methods are forwarded to the Sequencer for execution.
 Ensure you handle errors appropriately as per the JSON-RPC schema.

-For a comprehensive list of all supported JSON-RPC methods, please refer to the [documentation](https://github.com/starkware-libs/starknet-specs).

 ## ✔ Supported Features